-Turkish national found dead in Kamala residence
+Turkish man found dead in Kamala residence

 According to police, traces of bodily fluids were found on the man’s face, and vomit was discovered in the toilet.